 - 4 percent of students reported being threatened with harm

-- 2 percent reported that other students destroyed their property on purpose.
+- Another 2 percent reported that other students destroyed their property on purpose.

-Furthermore, sexual harassment begins before high school.
-Consequently, a yearlong investigation by the Associated Press uncovered roughly 17,000 official reports of sex assaults by students in grades K–12.
+Furthermore, sexual harassment incidents take place in elementary and middle school as well as high school.
+A yearlong investigation by the Associated Press uncovered roughly 17,000 official reports of sex assaults by students in grades K–12.
 These took place over a four-year period, from fall 2011 to spring 2015.
-However, experts say this number does not fully capture the problem.
+However, experts say even this number does not fully capture the problem.
 That’s because victims often fail to report such attacks.